abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 mind that I found very fruitful:

-To work with the busyness—the activity that I was involved in—I returned to the very simple practice of repeating the word “*Buddho*.”
+To work with the busyness—the activity that I was involved in—I returned to the very simple practice of repeating the word *Buddho*.
 It’s a basic, foundational practice that is used throughout Thailand, particularly in the northeast.
 I used that short mantra in conjunction with the breath.
 On the in-breath, “Bud,” on the out-breath, “dho.”